NS-Projects-Unina/Anomaly_Based_IDS_1/README.md

 # Docker Network Project

 This project sets up a network of Docker containers consisting of two clients and one server.
-The clients generate network traffic and send packets to the server, which displays the received packets.
+The clients generate network traffic and send packets to the server, which displays the received packets and predicts the type of traffic by machine learning.

 ## Project Structure